ldab/dude-dirty-usb-disconnect/README.md

   <img src="./PCB/ssus/pcb.png" width="30%">
 </p>

+USB CDC-ACM uart like controlled USB Hub:

+- 1.5A fuse;
+- Power switch with overcurrent, undervoltage and overtemperature protection;
+- ESD Protection diodes on the USB lines;

 ## Todo

 - [ ] WebBle
+- [ ] Web flasher, like: https://esphome.github.io/esp-web-tools/ (does it work over CDC?)
-- [ ] Get a PID from https://pid.codes/howto/
+- [ ] Get a PID from https://pid.codes/howto/ (only found how to change TinyUSB PID)
 - [ ] There is some overflow around the help print for the `hub_settings`
+- [ ] 3D printed case
 - [x] `sdkconfig.default` for release with CDC (no jtag)

 ## Why?